mugdhav/SarvamAPICodeSample/README.md

 ## Configuration

+### Python Script
 The application uses environment variables for configuration:
 - `SARVAM_API_KEY`: Your SarvamAI API subscription key (required)

+### Jupyter Notebook
+**Google Colab:** Uses Colab secrets - add your API key as a secret named `sarvam` **Local Jupyter:** Modify the notebook to use your preferred API key storage method

 ## Notes

+- Both versions use identical core functionality and the same `IndianLanguageTranslator` class
 - The application uses SarvamAI's `sarvam-translate:v1` model
 - Numerals are formatted in native script format
 - Preprocessing is disabled for more direct translations
 - The CLI interface provides confirmation prompts for detected parameters to ensure accuracy
+- **Key difference:** The notebook version uses Google Colab's `userdata.get()` for API key retrieval instead of environment variables